 Texas is home to eight American Viticulture Areas (AVAs) or designated growing regions that are each defined geographically by unique environmental characteristics.
 Established in 2005, the Texoma AVA is a narrow, east-to-west stretching wine region located north of the Dallas-Fort Worth metroplex covering portions of Cooke, Fannin, Grayson, and Montague counties.
-This fast-growing wine region is home to well-established brands such as Arché, Hidden Hanger Vineyard and Winery, Blue Ostrich Winery & Vineyard, 4R Ranch Vineyards and Winery, and Edge of the Lake Vineyard among others.
+This fast-growing wine region is home to well-established brands such as Arché, Hidden Hangar Vineyard and Winery, Blue Ostrich Winery & Vineyard, 4R Ranch Vineyards and Winery, and Edge of the Lake Vineyard among others.
 However, somewhat under the radar, this wine region has become an area bustling with new activity led by small, quality-focused growers and producers who will continue to raise the profile of this exciting wine region.
 I decided to make a day trip to visit two of these up-and-coming players in the Texoma AVA who left me excited about what this wine region has to offer consumers and the greater Texas wine industry in the future.

 Breaking Bud Vineyard | Whitesboro, Texas